helinaabye/article35/backend/README.md

                self.created_at = datetime.utcnow()
                self.updated_at = datetime.utcnow()

-The Backend
-With the models in place the next step was to design the endpoints for our API - for that we started by designing the CRUD operators in the controllers and carefully designed our sterilizers and secure route.
-We spent most of this time designing sterilizers to make sure that we were serving all the right information to our front end whilst preventing infinite loops.
+With the models in place the next step was to design the endpoints for our API - for that we started by designing the CRUD operators to make sure that we were serving all the right information to our front-end whilst preventing infinite loops.

-Here is an example in the video controller using a router and secure route decorator.
-Here a user can post a nested comment - the nested comment data is passed additional fields and the video that had been commented on is returned -